AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Methodology

 Specifically, we freeze the parameters of our fine-tuned SDXL model to preserve the enhanced facial priors and its original natural image priors.
 We initialize ControlNet with the encoder from our fine-tuned SDXL model while solely training ControlNet.

-\textbf{Time-aware Latent Facial Feature Loss.} Reducing incorrect generation is crucial for authentic face restoration, as humans are sensitive to key facial features like eyes and mouths.
-However, the MSE loss (Eq.~\ref{eq:mseloss}) used to train the ControlNet only provides a holistic constraint, where both the background and face of the degraded image equally influence optimization.
-Thanks to the spatially invariant features of the conditioning embedding module in ControlNet, the latent space retains spatial dimensions~\cite{avrahami2023blended}.
-This allows for pixel-level constraints in the latent space.
+\textbf{Time-aware Latent Facial Feature Loss.} Reducing incorrect generation is crucial for authentic face restoration, as viewers are particularly sensitive to key facial features such as the eyes and mouth.
+However, the MSE loss (Eq.\ref{eq:mseloss}) used to train ControlNet imposes only a holistic constraint, with both the background and face in the degraded image contributing equally to the optimization process.
+Thanks to the spatially invariant properties of ControlNet’s conditioning embedding module, the latent space preserves spatial dimensions\citep{avrahami2023blended}.
+Consequently, we can precisely locate the facial and mouth regions in the ground-truth (GT) image using a pretrained face landmark detection network~\citep{zheng2021farl} and then map these pixel-level coordinates to their corresponding latent space locations ($P_{eyes}$, $P_{mouth}$) by downsampling with a factor of eight.
+With these latent space positions for the eyes and mouth, we crop the corresponding regions from both the predicted noise $\epsilon_{pred}$ and the added noise $\epsilon_{gt}$, thereby obtaining the facial feature patches $P_{eye} = \{p_{eye}, p_{eye}^{pred}\}$ and $P_{mouth} = \{p_{mouth}, p_{mouth}^{pred}\}$.

-To enhance key facial features, we propose a time-aware latent facial feature loss that provides additional constraints on the eyes and mouth.
-Inspired by GFP-GAN~\cite{wang2021gfpgan}, we train separate facial feature discriminators to ensure these regions in the restored results match natural distributions.
-Unlike GFP-GAN, our method incorporates the diffusion and denoising process of DDPMs, \textit{considering time as a variable}.
-Previous studies\cite{wang2023exploiting, avrahami2023blended, choi2022perception} show that during denoising, the generated results evolve from rough shapes to high-resolution images.
-Therefore, using shared model weights for various time steps is not ideal.
-Given the predicted noise $\epsilon_\theta$, sampled diffusion step $t$, and noisy latent $\mathbf{z}_t$, we can estimate the predicted latent $\mathbf{z}_0^{\text{pred}}$ according to the closed form formulation in DDIM~\cite{song2020denoising} as:
+To enhance key facial features, we propose a time-aware latent facial feature loss that provides additional constraints on the eyes and mouth using separate time-aware regional discriminators.
+Unlike GFP-GAN~\citep{wang2021gfpgan}, our method integrates the diffusion and denoising processes of DDPMs by explicitly treating time as a variable.
+Previous studies~\citep{wang2024exploiting, avrahami2023blended, choi2022perception} have demonstrated that the noise distribution varies significantly during denoising, with generated results evolving from coarse shapes to high-resolution details.
+Ignoring these distribution differences under various noise disturbances poses a significant challenge for optimizing discriminators, as also noted by \cite{he2024one}.
+To incorporate time embedding guidance, our time-aware regional discriminator is designed with dedicated time condition blocks, as depicted in Fig.\ref{fig:framework} Stage II (b).
+Specifically, we utilize the time embedding provided by the SDXL UNet and employ spatial feature transfer\citep{wang2018recovering} along with group normalization~\citep{wu2018group} to endow the facial features $p_{eye/mouth}$ with time information.